 Now, anyone can click on the “Info and Ads” button on an advertiser’s Facebook profile to see what creatives it is currently running on the platform.
 While the tool was rolled out primarily to shine a light on abusive advertising practices, it has also opened up a door for legitimate organizations to research their competition.

 Facebook’s New Ad Transparency Tool — A Competitive Research Tool?

-Using Facebook’s new tool, it’s possible to view your competitors’ paid ads on the platform in one easy-to-understand feed and the landing pages they drive to — but not much more.
+Using Facebook’s new ad transparency tool, it’s possible to view your competitors’ paid ads on the platform in one easy-to-understand feed and the landing pages they drive to — but not much more.